Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 \subsubsection{HTO Impurity Accumulation}

-Gas crossover between the anode and cathode sides occurs due to the non-compactness of the diaphragm and the mixing of lye returned from the hydrogen-side and oxygen-side separators.
-Once the HTO impurity concentration reaches half the flammability limit (2 vol\%), the safety system shuts down the electrolyzer to prevent explosions \cite{sanchez2018semi}.
-Since HTO impurity accumulation impacts the lower load limit, it must be accounted for in controller design.
+HTO impurity arises from gas crossover and lye mixing, affects safe operation at low loads, and must be accounted for in controller design.
 Here, we extend the 3rd-order model for 1-in-1 systems proposed in our previous work \cite{qi2021pressure} to the $N$-in-1 system.

-In each stack of the $N$-in-1 system, the HTO impurity crossovers from the cathode-side half-cell to the anode-side half-cell via lye circulation \cite{david2020dynamic}, diffusion \cite{trinke2018hydrogen}, and convection \cite{trinke2018hydrogen}:
+In each stack, {the overall HTO impurity crossover from the cathode-side half-cell to the anode-side half-cell, denoted as $\dot{n}^{\text{H}_2,\text{im}}_i$, is composed of three parts, each related to lye circulation \cite{david2020dynamic}, diffusion \cite{trinke2018hydrogen}, and convection \cite{trinke2018hydrogen}}:

-where $n^{\rm{H_2}}_{\rm{lye}}$, $n^{\rm{H_2}}_{\rm{lye}}$, and $n^{\rm{H_2}}_{\rm{conv}}$ are the molar flows of HTO impurity brought in by lye circulation, diffusion, and convection, respectively.
+where {$\dot{n}^{\rm{H_2}}_{\rm{lye}}$, $\dot{n}^{\rm{H_2}}_{\rm{diff}}$, and $\dot{n}^{\rm{H_2}}_{\rm{conv}}$} are the molar flows of HTO impurity brought in by lye circulation, diffusion, and convection, respectively.

-As shown in Fig. \ref{fig:sys}, the circulating lye contains dissolved hydrogen due to the mixing of the return flows from hydrogen-side and oxygen-side separators.
-The corresponding molar flow of HTO impurity, $\dot{n}^{\text{H}_2,\text{lye}}_i$, depends on the distribution of lye flow across the $N$ stacks (see Section \ref{sec:lye}), following \cite{david2020dynamic}:
+As shown in Fig. \ref{fig:sys}, {the circulating lye contains dissolved and unseparated hydrogen because the return streams from the hydrogen-side and oxygen-side separators are mixed.
+The hydrogen impurity mainly originates from the hydrogen-side separator.
+After mixing, the impurity concentration is approximately halved.
+The mixed lye is then approximately evenly distributed between the cathode-side and anode-side half-cells.} The resulting corresponding molar flow of HTO impurity into the anode-side half-cell, $\dot{n}^{\text{H}_2,\text{lye}}_i$, depends on the distribution of lye flow across the $N$ stacks (see Section \ref{sec:lye}), following \cite{david2020dynamic}